 When creating models with students, we really want them to be as accurate as possible.
-Students are less likely to develop misconceptions and they gain a deeper understanding for a complicated process.
+Students are less likely to develop misconceptions and gain a deeper understanding of a complicated process.

-We like to have students create notes for their interactive notebook to reference during this lab.
+We like to have students create notes for their interactive notebooks to reference during this lab.
 Alternatively, you could have them record notes as they progress through the lab.

 - cornbread mix (get the just add water kind)